pjaos/yview/README.md

 One advantage in using a docker container to perform this function is that it effectively sandboxes the part of the system exposed to the Internet.
 The only persistent data in this docker container is the ssh authorised_keys file.

-The above diagram shows 'Home' and 'Remote' networks.
+The above diagram shows 'Local' and 'Remote' networks.
 However many more remote networks can be connected to a single ICONS.
 See [icons/](icons/) for more information.

 ### ICONS GW
 The ICONS gateway program typically runs on the same machine that the ICONS docker image is running.
 At least one instance of the ICONS gateway should be running in each network.
 It is the responsibility of the ICONS GW to discover devices (small embedded devices all the way up to large servers) on the local IP sub network and forward the responses to the ICONS.
 The ICONS GW also has the responsibility of managing connections between the devices that it discovers and the ICONS.
 See [icons_gw/](icons_gw/) for more information.